All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 NAD+ Therapy: The Cellular Energy Powerhouse

-NAD+ (nicotinamide adenine dinucleotide) serves as a crucial coenzyme in cellular energy production and DNA repair processes.
+NAD+ (nicotinamide adenine dinucleotide) is a important coenzyme in cellular energy production and DNA repair processes.
 As we age, NAD+ levels decline by approximately 50% every 20 years, contributing to cellular dysfunction and age-related decline (Imai & Guarente, Cell, 2014).

 Comparison chart - Nad Vs Epithalon Vs Motsc Longevity